borncreativeuk/jonathansblog-featured-image-setter/readme.txt

 == Installation ==

-1. Add the plugin's directory in the WordPress' plugin directory.
+1. Add the plugin from the WordPress plugin directory.
 1. Activate the plugin.
 1. Navigate to admin > Born Creative > Set Featured Images
 1. Click the 'Select Image' button